Skip to content

 If your analysts live in those workflows, HitKeep is not a drop-in replacement.

-3. Ads, Search Console, and predictive features are still GA4 territory
+3. Ads, session attribution, and predictive features are still GA4 territory

 Section titled “3.
-Ads, Search Console, and predictive features are still GA4 territory”
+Ads, session attribution, and predictive features are still GA4 territory”

-If marketing performance depends on those integrations, keep GA4 or run both.
+If marketing performance depends on those workflows, keep GA4 or run both.

 Be explicit before migrating: